Forest of arrows along the way from

 club rides in different areas.

-Excerpts from letters people have sent me
+from letters people sent me about trip in 2003.

-Follow up from person at
+Follow up from person at visiter

 Shared it with Momentum.

 I just went on the trip vicariously.
 How enjoyable!

 Thank you so much for sharing.
 I like your mix of cultural perspective.
 It

 is a diverse journal but one that has strong consistency.
 I will be sending